 - General Fund The General Fund is the primary operating fund of the Commission.
 It is used to account for all financial resources except those required to be accounted for in another fund.
-The Commission primarily received revenues from collections of property taxes and revenues collected by the State of Alabama and shared with the Commission. - Capital Improvement Fund This fund is used to account for the revenue received from the Alabama Trust Fund for the purpose of assisting in the restoration and improvement of county government buildings, bridges, roads, streets and other facilities and to promote the health, safety and public welfare of the citizens. - Coronavirus Rescue Act Fund This fund is used to account for the revenues and expenditures of the Coronavirus State and Local Fiscal Recovery Funds, which is part of the American Rescue Plan Act, for response to and recovery from the COVID-19 public health emergency.
+The Commission primarily received revenues from collections of property taxes and revenues collected by the State of Alabama and shared with the Commission. - ♦ 2021 General Obligation Warrants Capital Improvement Fund This fund is used to account for the proceeds and related expenditures of the General Obligation Warrants, Series 2021, dated December 2, 2021. - ♦ Coronavirus State and Local Fiscal Recovery Fund This fund is used to account for the revenues and expenditures of the Coronavirus State and Local Fiscal Recovery Funds, which is part of the American Rescue Plan Act, for response to and recovery from the COVID-19 public health emergency.